chehe040/Face-Recognition-AttendanceSystem/README.md

-# Attendance-Portal
+# Attendance_System-Face Recognition
-A portal where students and teachers can register themselves,login to view the student's attendance & capture attendance.
+Web based application where students and teachers can register themselves and mark their attendance.

 # Tech Stack
 Python <br />